javaee/jms-spec/pages/JMSListener2.md

 * Each application-defined callback method must return void.

 * An MDB with application-defined callback methods must implement the interface `javax.jms.JMSMessageDrivenBean` This is a new marker interface which defines no methods, and is required to satisfy the requirements of EJB 3.2 section 5.6.5 "Message-Driven Bean with No-Methods Listener Interface".
 (Note that it is hoped that the EJB spec can be updated so that this marker interface will not actually be needed.
-See  [https://java.net/jira/browse/EJB_SPEC-115 EJB_SPEC-115]  and  [https://java.net/jira/browse/EJB_SPEC-126 EJB_SPEC-126] )
+See [EJB spec issue 115](https://github.com/javaee/ejb-spec/issues/115) and  [EJB spec issue 126](https://github.com/javaee/ejb-spec/issues/126))

 * Both the callback method and the `JMSMessageDrivenBean` interface may be inherited.